 Domestic violence isn't just an anger problem.
 It's about control.
-Domestic violence is when one person exerts power or control over another person in a dating, family or household relationship.
+Domestic violence is defined as violent or aggressive behavior within the home, typically involving the violent abuse of a spouse or partner.

 It can take many forms, including: